What does the future of living look like to you?

 A smart apartment is defined by three key characteristics:

 - Connectivity.
-Smart apartment buildings are wired from the inside-out to connect gadgets, utilities, residents, and management.
-This enables communication between people, devices, and the network.
+Smart apartment buildings are wired from the inside-out to connect devices, building systems, residents, and management.

 - Community Management.
 Smart apartments create a better living experience for residents by incorporating services that save time, money, and hassle.